brimdata/zed/docs/zed/README.md

 to a technical user.

-Since Zed lakes are built around the [Zed data model](../formats/zed.md), getting different kinds of data to into and out of a lake is easy.
+Since Zed lakes are built around the [Zed data model](../formats/zed.md), getting different kinds of data into and out of a lake is easy.
-There is no need to define schemas or tables and fit semi-structured data into schemas before loading data into a lake.
+There is no need to define schemas or tables and then fit semi-structured data into schemas before loading data into a lake.
 And because Zed supports a large family of formats and the load endpoint automatically detects most formats, it's easy to just load data into a lake